Applied Mathematics (M.S.)

 Ask a Professor

 What do climate change, finance, data science, sports analytics, engineering, and software development all have in common?
 They all have foundations in mathematics.
 Discover how a degree in applied mathematics can open doors to these careers, and many more, by speaking with Professor Igor Cialenco, director of graduate studies at Illinois Tech’s Department of Applied Mathematics.
-These virtual visits occur on Thursdays from 3 p.m. to 4 p.m.
+These virtual visits occur on Wednesdays from 3 p.m. to 4 p.m.
 CST.

 Bright Career Outlook